 Julieta (Lina Santos) lives a care-free life of luxury with her husband Eduardo (Hugo Stiglitz), whom works in advertisement for Ray-Ban.
-Every Wednesday Julieta meets up with her close cousin in Cuernavaca, but her trips out there aren’t necessarily to just see her favorite cousin, but it’s actually to spend time with her hunky lover Marcelo (Miguel Angel Rodriguez).
-Marcelo begs Julieta to separate from her husband, marry him & to join him in Tijuana where he is to begin a new career out there.
+Every Wednesday, Julieta meets up with her close cousin in Cuernavaca, but her trips out there aren’t necessarily to just see her favorite cousin—it’s actually to spend time with her hunky lover Marcelo (Miguel Angel Rodriguez).
+Marcelo begs Julieta to separate from her husband and to marry him & join him in Tijuana where he is to begin a new job out there.
 Julieta doesn’t want to lose her luxurious life provided by Eduardo, so she doesn’t take anymore chances with Marcelo and thus ends their relationship.
-Once Marcelo leaves for Tijuana, he leaves Julieta a goodbye present which is a beautiful, expensive necklace.
+Once Marcelo leaves for Tijuana, he leaves Julieta a goodbye present which is a beautiful & very expensive necklace.
 This necklace of course leads to some heavy consequences for Julieta to face.

 The young & privileged Clara (Claudia Vega) is engaged to be married to a handsome, successful young guy named Ricardo (Raul Araiza) and her birthday is coming right up where she is anticipating a big celebration from everyone around her.
 Things seem to be going well, right?
 Apparently not when everyone seems to have forgotten Clara’s birthday and Ricardo apparently cannot cancel the bachelor party his friends are throwing him.
-Clara feeling betrayed & angry; takes her frustrations out on Alfonso (Rafael Rojas), the architecture who’s working on the apartment building that her & Ricardo will be moving into.
+Clara feeling betrayed & angry—takes her frustrations out on Alfonso (Rafael Rojas), the architecture who’s working on the apartment building that her & Ricardo are to be moving into.
 Alfonso also just happens to be the ex-boyfriend of Clara’s best friend (a very pregnant Michelle Mayer!).
-Alfonso is smitten with Clara and their attraction for one another is mutual which then leads to them having a sexual rendezvous that ends in disaster.
+Alfonso is quite smitten to Clara and their attraction for one another is mutual, which then leads to them having a sexual rendezvous that ends in complete disaster.

 The second story is honestly predictable right near the end.
 You know a certain something will happen and sure enough it does.
 The story’s purpose overall though is to not freak out right away & abandon your feelings completely just for a little pleasure.
-And about that “little pleasure”, well it’s actually a very raunchy sex scene and it’ll either amuse you greatly or if you’re sensitive to such things, will make you feel ill towards.
+And about that “little pleasure”, well it’s actually a very raunchy sex scene and it’ll either amuse you greatly or if you’re sensitive to such things— it will make you feel quite uncomfortable.
 This particular sex scene is something else for sure.

-Inspired by the Italian melodrama-anthology films that he admired growing up and with the Mexican film industry rapidly changing to something “Nuevo” & prestigious in the 1990’s; Adolfo Martinez Solares alongside with his father Gilberto Martinez Solares had made their very own Nuevo Cine Mexicano film containing 3 stories of infidelity.
-In my interview with Adolfo, he says the topic of infidelity is “universal” and these 3 stories are very much relatable to anyone from anywhere in the world.
+Inspired by the Italian melodrama-anthology films that he admired growing up and with the Mexican film industry rapidly changing to something “Nuevo” & prestigious in the 1990’s; director Adolfo Martinez Solares alongside his father Gilberto Martinez Solares had made their very own Nuevo Cine Mexicano film containing 3 stories of infidelity.
+In my interview with Adolfo, he says the topic of infidelity is “universal” and these 3 stories are very much relatable to anyone.
 Infidelity is hurtful and there are always consequences from it.
-And that ladies & gentlemen is exactly what Mujeres Infieles is about.
+And that ladies & gentlemen, is exactly what Mujeres Infieles is all about.

 Mujeres Infieles gained buzz when it won Best Foreign Film at the Houston International Film Festival (Worldfest Houston) and another big win in a festival in Charleston, TX.
-Mujeres Infieles deserved its winnings & more because it is well thought-out & intriguing.
-Its 3 stories will surely bring you plenty of erotic/melodramatic entertainment & maybe even some emotions will erupt from your inner soul as well.
+Mujeres Infieles deserved its winnings because it is a well thought-out & intriguing movie.
+These 3 stories will surely bring you plenty of erotic/melodramatic entertainment & maybe even some emotions will erupt from your inner soul as well.